wanabe/test-unit-doctest/README.md

-## minitest-doctest
+## test-unit-doctest

-Generate tests from code comments and run them with Minitest.
+Generate tests from code comments and run them with Test::Unit.
 It's like Python's doctest for Ruby.
+And it's a fork of minitest-doctest (https://github.com/lauri/minitest-doctest).

 ### Example